ProfessionalWiki/chameleon/docs/components.md

   Use `fixedwidth` for a responsive fixed width layout.
 Use `fluid` for a full width layout, spanning the entire width of the viewport.

+* `id`:
+  * Allowed values: Any string
+  * Default: -
+  * Optional.

+  The id that should be assigned to the grid element.

+* `class`:
+  * Allowed values: Any string
+  * Default: -
+  * Optional.

+  The class (or classes) that should be assigned to the grid element.

 #### Allowed Parent Elements:
 * [Structure](#structure)